 Cash-on-cash return helps assess the return on investment for a specific property, while Net Operating Income (NOI) provides a snapshot of the property’s operating performance and potential profitability.
 NOI measures a property’s operating income after deducting operating expenses but before deducting debt service (mortgage payments) and income taxes.
 It represents the property’s ability to generate income from its operations.
 NOI is calculated by subtracting operating expenses from the property’s total income, and is often used as a basis for determining property value and loan eligibility.

-Learn how infrastructure and other real assets such as real estate and natural resources by downloading our Guide to Real Assets white paper.
+Learn more about real estate and other real assets such as infrastructure and natural resources by downloading our Guide to Real Assets white paper.

 Sign up to download our Guide to Investing in Real Assets